 Use the power of an Arduino compatible micro controller to be the IO.
-The inexpensive ESP8266 and ESP32(Examples available), both can be used as the IO controller.
-This uses the serial connection of the controler when communicating with Octoprint.
-Wifi version is in the works.
-Firmware is easily adapted to run on many standard Arduino compatible devices.
-See Example firmware and information on how to make or buy a compatible IO board.
+The inexpensive ESP8266 and ESP32(Examples available) or even an Arduino Nanno, all can be used as the IO controller.
+The firmware makes use of the serial UART connection of the micro controller when communicating with Octoprint.

 Configure the Serial port details.

 - Enable and select IO point as a switching and sensing; PSU Control Sub Plugin.

 - Enable and select IO point for physical EStop using (M112) GCode when triggered.